celestiaorg/celestia-specs/specs/data_structures.md

 ## Serialization

 Objects that are committed to or signed over require a canonical serialization.
-This is done using TODO.
+This is done using a deterministic (and thus, bijective) variant of protobuf defined [here](https://github.com/cosmos/cosmos-sdk/blob/master/docs/architecture/adr-027-deterministic-protobuf-serialization.md).

+Note: there are two requirements for a serialization scheme, should this need to be changed:
+1. Must be bijective.
+1. Serialization must include the length of dynamic structures (e.g. arrays with variable length).

 ## Hashing